dasamritam/amritamwebpage.github.io/research.md

 classes: wide
 ---

-My research is about _developing control theory on the basis of physics-driven as well as data-intensive methods that guarentee safe, efficient and cost-effective operations of complex multi-physical systems._
+My research seeks answer to the follwoing question:
+_how can we use physics and data together to push the boundaries of long-term efficiency and reliability of engineering systems as they gradually evolve over space and time?_
 {: style="text-align: justify;"}

 - In multi-physical systems, more than one phase of matter interact with each other and simultaneously obey physical laws from different disciplines of physics and chemistry.
 Many physical quantities may vary over time as well as space.